FREQUENTLY ASKED QUESTIONS

 What is Net Metering?

 Net Metering is a practice whereby the utility acts as a virtual bank for turbine owners.
-At times when a turbine is producing more power than needed, the energy gets fed into the grid and the turbine owner gets credit to use at a later time.
+At times when a turbine is producing more power than required, the energy is fed into the grid and the turbine owner receives a credit to use at a later time.
 The electric grid acts like a battery and the turbine owner’s meter can spin forward and backward.
 This allows customers to offset the cost of power drawn from the utility and helps reduce the strain on distribution systems.

 What is “Remote” or “Virtual” Net Metering?

 Remote Net Metering is an extension of Net Metering that allows customers to net meter from sites that are located away from their existing facilities.
-For example, the Town of West Warwick purchased three of the wind turbines built in Coventry, RI.
-The Town of West Warwick is able to offset their electricity needs through net metering even though the turbines are located elsewhere.
+For example, the Town A purchased three of the wind turbines built in Town B. Town A is able to offset their electricity needs through net metering even though the turbines are located elsewhere.